 - You received a letter from the foreclosure trustee notifying you about surplus funds

-Our foreclosure attorneys are helping more clients recover surplus funds from foreclosure sales than ever before because of the recovering economy and recent increase in housing market prices.
-We are here to help Californians find out how much they are actually owed by the trustee in surplus foreclosure funds – and how to get that money back quickly.
+Our foreclosure attorneys are helping more clients recover surplus funds from foreclosure sales than ever before because of the recovering economy and a recent increase in housing market prices.
+We are here to help Californians find out how much they are actually owned by the trustee in surplus foreclosure funds – and how to get that money back quickly.

 Call us if you want to: